 Cortisone was hailed as a miracle cure for rheumatoid arthritis.
 It reduced the pain and inflammation that crippled many patients.

 People who relied upon crutches or wheelchairs to move could suddenly get around on their own.
-Doctors who prescribed oral cortisone or administered cortisone shots were seen as heroes by patients in pain.
+Doctors who prescribed oral cortisone or administered cortisone shots were seen as heroes by patients in severe pain.

 The Darker Side of Corticosteroids Emerges: